jlauu/TripAdvisorChallengeSolution/README.md

 | START_TIME WORKER JOB_NAME

-main.py - the main application and final submission. second_try.py - an attempt to account for first-order effects. not submitted. job_generator.py - provided to us by the competition. generates random test input *.txt - various input files
+main.py - the main application and final submission. second_try.py - an attempt to account for second-order effects. not submitted. job_generator.py - provided to us by the competition. generates random test input *.txt - various input files
 ```